 Since visiting Lyon, the phrase “Only in Lyon” has imprinted in my head.
-Lyon is indeed one of its kinds and there are several things that you can only do in this wonderful city.
+Lyon is indeed one of its kind and there are several things that you can only do in this wonderful city.
 From strolling the Vieux Lyon, visiting the Basilique Notre-Dame de Fouvière to dining at a Bouchon, each activity is an extraordinary experience.

-Strolling around Vieux Lyon
+1. Strolling around Vieux Lyon

 With its winding narrow streets and medieval buildings, Vieux Lyon or the Old Town of Lyon was listed as a UNESCO Heritage Site in 1998.
-The district is divided into three distinct quarters: Saint-Jean, Saint Paul and Saint Georges.
+The district is divided into three distinct quarters: Saint-Jean, Saint Paul, and Saint Georges.
 While Saint-Jean was Lyon’s religious and political power during the Middle Age, Saint Paul was predominantly occupied by wealthy bankers from Italy.

-Visiting the majestic Fourvière
+2. Visiting the majestic Fourvière

 More than 2000 years ago, the Romans built the military colony of Lugdunum (Lyon) on the slopes of Fourvière on Saône’s western bank.
 Although the Roman city has no longer existed, its trace can still be found at the Théâtres Romains.
 Today, the focal point of Fourvière Hill is the spectacular Basilique Notre-Dame de Fourvière (in short: Fourvière) crowning at the top.
 Thus, it is known in Lyon as “the hill that prays”.

 Constructed in the 19th century, between 1872 and 1884, Fourvière is dedicated to the Virgin Maria, who saved the city of Lyon on various occasions, including the Black Death that swept across Europe in 1643 and the advance of the Prussian during the Franco-Prussian war.
 The construction of the basilica was privately funded and its design draws from both Romanesque and Byzantine architecture.
-Thanks to its location, Fourvière can be seen from many places in the city centre, and thus it has become the symbol of Lyon.
+Thanks to its location, Fourvière can be seen from many places in the city center, and thus it has become the symbol of Lyon.

-Adore the beautiful squares of Presqu’île
+3. Adore the beautiful squares of Presqu’île

-Today, Presqu’île is known for its magnificent squares, in many cases decorated with fountains, and the abundance of cáfes, restaurants, luxury shops, museums, banks and government buildings.
+Today, Presqu’île is known for its magnificent squares, in many cases decorated with fountains, and the abundance of cáfes, restaurants, luxury shops, museums, banks, and government buildings.
 Noteworthy attractions in the area are Place Bellecour, Place des Jacobins, Place des Terreaux with its Bartholdi fountain, Italian inspired Théâtre des Célestins, as well as the beautiful Hôtel de Ville (Town Hall).

-Step into the future at La Confluence
+4. Step into the future at La Confluence

 Most noteworthy is the futuristic-looking Musée des Confluences which houses over 5000m² of permanent and temporary exhibitions.
 The museum tells the story of mankind and the history of life in a very interactive way.
 Visitors are even encouraged to touch some exhibited objects.

-Dining at a Bouchon
+5. Dining at a Bouchon

 Somewhere else in France a bouchon is understood as a “plug” or a “traffic jam”.
 But in Lyon, a bouchon is a sort of bistro that cooks up traditional cuisine using regional products.
 Bouchon’s menu is limited, its decor is very modest and you usually sit elbow-to-elbow with strangers.

 - Lyon has an excellent public transport system.
-Most places are easily accessible by metros, trams and buses, as well as the funicular.
+Most places are easily accessible by metros, trams, and buses, as well as the funicular.
 A day ticket allows you to use all of these transport vehicles.

-- Lyon’s international airport is connected to the city centre by the Rhone Express.
+- Lyon’s international airport is connected to the city center by the Rhone Express.
 It takes around 20-30 minutes and costs 9.90€.
 Please note the ticket machines only accept coins, but you can still buy the ticket on board.